apache/metron/metron-platform/Performance-tuning-guide.md

 **Enrichment**

-__Note__ These recommendations are based on the deprecated split-join enrichment topology.
-See [Enrichment Performance](metron-enrichment/Performance.md) for tuning recommendations for the new default unified enrichment topology.
+See [Enrichment Performance](metron-enrichment/Performance.md) for tuning recommendations for the enrichment topology.

 This is a mapping of the various performance tuning properties for enrichments and how they are materialized.

-Flux file found here - $METRON_HOME/flux/enrichment/remote-splitjoin.yaml
+Flux file found here - $METRON_HOME/flux/enrichment/remote.yaml

 _Note 1:_ Changes to Flux file properties that are managed by Ambari will render Ambari unable to further manage the property.

-_Note 2:_ Many of these settings will be irrelevant in the alternate non-split-join topology

 | Category                    | Ambari Property Name                       | enrichment.properties property                         | Flux Property                                          | Flux Section Location               | Storm Property Name             | Notes                                  |
 |-----------------------------|--------------------------------------------|--------------------------------------------------------|--------------------------------------------------------|-------------------------------------|---------------------------------|----------------------------------------|